-The Manitoulin Eco Park skies are bright with activities in 2022.
-The Northern Lights and Aurora Borealis are slowly building to a crescendo as we move towards the anticipated Solar Maximum in 2024 -2025.
+The Manitoulin Eco Park skies are bright with activities in 2023.
+The Northern Lights/Aurora Borealis are slowly building to a crescendo as we move towards the anticipated Solar Maximum in 2024 -2025.

 Earth's Moon, while often dominating the darkness, seldom completely overwhelms the thousands of natural (and manmade) objects orbiting above.